Taming-the-BEAST/StarBeast3-Tutorial/README.md

 ## 3.8 Exploring the Results

-As before, you may open and explore the trace _.log_ file in Tracer, uglytrees.com and icytree.org.
+As before, you may open and explore the trace _.log_ file in Tracer, uglytrees.nz and icytree.org.
 See sections 1.10 through 1.12.
 The section 1.13 guides you on how to make a summary tree.
 Now make one for the FBD analysis.

 Finally, load the trees from section 1 and section 3 in FBD and compare.

 > Question: Can you identify any differences in clade support?

 You should find that the tree topology is largely similar.
 However, the species _Cuon alpinus_ and _Lycaon pictus_ are now completely supported by the FBD analysis, while it is not the case when we use only molecular data in section 1.
-This discrepancy has been previously reported ({% cite zrzavy2004phylogeny --file StarBEAST3-Tutorial/master-refs.bib %}).
+This discrepancy has been previously reported {% cite zrzavy2004phylogeny --file StarBeast3-Tutorial/master-refs.bib %}.

 > Question: Can you identify any differences in clade height?